Change the Babies

 We at St. Thomas believe it is important to serve not only the local community, but to be connected to and serve the global community as well.
 But being a small parish, the challenge was to create a global mission without placing too much burden on a small group of parishioners.

 Today, our spare coins are committed to “Change the Babies”, a program that supports the Mampong Babies Home, a mission of the Diocese Kumasi in Ghana.
 40 motherless children are cared for in a loving, nurturing group home visited by Rev. Fisher and her family in 2013.
-These children are cared for and loved there until age 5 or 6 when they are then returned to their extended families in their village.
+These children are loved and cared for until age 5 or 6 when they are returned to their extended families in their home villages.
 But for those first five years, the Babies Home is their world.
 And a loving, nurturing world it is!
 Excellent caregivers make small amounts of money go a long way: food, medicines, clothes, and the occasional treat.
 Together with Episcopal Churches in western Massachusetts, we drop coins in a glass jar near the altar as we come forward for Communion.
 Gathered together, those coins make a life-changing difference.
 We have made a five year commitment to support one child with food and medicine.
 The cost of that support is approximately $1500 per year.
 That’s how much loose change we collect!

 For us, the program has been a reminder that we can always find a way to help when there is a great need, even when we’re feeling tapped out.
 Those of us who’ve become unemployed or who are on a fixed income or are facing the financial pressures of raising our own families can still find a few coins each week.
 Others have found creative ways to give more: one 12-year-old, having spent several years collecting change in a big jar, decided that having filled it was satisfaction enough, and proudly poured $118 worth of coins into the jar.
 Another couple contributed their penny-ante poker winnings.
 A woman who visited St. Thomas in the summer sent a surprise check at the end of the year: having heard about the program, she started collecting her own change, and sent us the result.